What is the VUA?

-As tested in the pilot program that started in Spring 2020, the VUA will be applied to specific varieties as determined by plant breeders and their seed distributors.
+The Canadian Plant Technology Agency (CPTA) launched a pilot program in the February 2020 to test how the Variety Use Agreement (VUA) will work in the real world.
+The VUA will be applied to specific varieties as determined by plant breeders and their seed distributors.
 In simple terms, when producers purchase a VUA variety and then divert some of that grain at harvest for seed use and plant it the following spring, they will be invoiced a Variety Use Fee for use of the variety.

-The Canadian Seed Trade Association (CSTA) is actively gathering input from producer organizations through the VUA Producer Working Group.
-The Working Group met in Spring 2020.
-Participants heard from experts and shared their ideas for Working Group goals and next steps.
-The Working Group consists of representatives from the seed industry and various producer organizations.
+The Canadian Seed Trade Association (CSTA) is actively gathering input from producer organizations through the VUA Producer Working Group, which meets regularly.
+Participants have heard from experts and shared their ideas for working group goals and next steps.
+The working group consists of representatives from the seed industry and various producer organizations.